 Despite rule 52.4, the Board may refuse access to a document where the Board (acting reasonably) considers that such access would or would be likely to cause the association to lose the benefit of any form of evidentiary privilege, including legal professional privilege.

-The income and property of the association must be used solely in promoting the association's objects and exercising the association's powers.
+The income and property of the association must be used solely for the purpose of promoting the association's objects.

 Documents